oracle/terraform-provider-oci/website/docs/r/database_autonomous_container_database.html.markdown

 * `standby_maintenance_buffer_in_days` - (Optional) (Updatable) The scheduling detail for the quarterly maintenance window of the standby Autonomous Container Database.
 This value represents the number of days before scheduled maintenance of the primary database.
 * `vault_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Oracle Cloud Infrastructure [vault](https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Concepts/keyoverview.htm#concepts).
 This parameter and `secretId` are required for Customer Managed Keys.
 * `version_preference` - (Optional) (Updatable) The next maintenance version preference.
-* `vm_failover_reservation` - (Optional) The percentage of CPUs reserved across nodes to support node failover.
-Allowed values are 0%, 25%, and 50%, with 50% being the default option.
+* `vm_failover_reservation` - (Optional) (Updatable) The percentage of CPUs reserved across nodes to support node failover.
+Allowed values are 0%, 25%, 50%, 75%, and 100%, with 50% being the default option.
 * `failover_trigger` - (Optional) (Updatable) An optional property when incremented triggers Failover.
 Could be set to any integer value.
 * `reinstate_trigger` - (Optional) (Updatable) An optional property when incremented triggers Reinstate.
 Could be set to any integer value.
 * `switchover_trigger` - (Optional) (Updatable) An optional property when incremented triggers Switchover.
 Could be set to any integer value.